 \end{definition}

-It is easy to see that two permutations are in the same the conjugacy classes of $S_n$ if they have the same cycle structure.
-Since characters are constant on conjugacy classes and since we mainly are interested in values of characters, we will slightly abuse the notation and use $\rho$ both for the permutation and also for the cycle structure of $\rho$.
-From the view point of combinatorics, every cycle structure can be identified with a partition of $n$ and the number of conjugacy classes of $S_n$ is therefore $p(n)$, the number of partitions of the natural number $n$.
-Since the irreducible representations are in bijection with the conjugacy classes, $S_n$ has $p(n)$ irreducible representations.
+It is easy to see that two permutations are in the same conjugacy classes of $S_n$ if and only if they have the same cycle structure.
+Since characters are constant on conjugacy classes, and since we are mainly interested in their values, we will slightly abuse notation using $\rho$ both for the permutation and its cycle structure.
+From a combinatorial viewpoint, every cycle structure can be identified with a partition of $n$.
+Further, the number of conjugacy classes of $S_n$ is therefore $p(n)$, the number of partitions of the natural number $n$.
+Since the number of irreducible representations equals the number of the conjugacy classes, $S_n$ has $p(n)$ irreducible representations.
 To describe partitions in a convenient way we will use the following definitions which we recall for the convenience of the reader.

 \begin{definition} A weakly decreasing sequence of integers $\lambda= (\lambda_1, \lambda_2,\ldots, \lambda_h)$ is a \emph{partition} of $n$ if $\sum_{i=1}^h \lambda_i = n$.
 The \emph{height} of the partition is $h$ and it is denoted by $h(\lambda)$.
 The size of $\lambda$ is $n$, and it is denoted by $|\lambda|$.
 Finally, we will denote $n-h$ by $b(\lambda)$.